Princess Sultanum: Policy

+Charitable works

+Princess Mahin Banu was a wealthy woman.
+She donated much of her personal wealth to various individuals and charitable institutions.

+Mahin Banu Khanum was recognized as an educated and prominent woman.
+She became well known for her support of shrines and sacred sites, as well as for charitable foundations established from the revenues of her estates in Shirvan, Tabriz, Qazvin, Ray, and Isfahan.
+She also endowed a waqf to assist women, which facilitated the marriages of young orphaned girls.

 International intrigue

 The Princely Lovers, a likely depiction of an affair between Bahram Beyg and Princess Soltanum.

-Princess Soltanum was present at the Safavid court in Qazvin when an embassy from India visited, led by the deposed ruler Humayun, who has been ousted by the Afghan ruler Sher Shah Suri and betrayed by his brother Mirza Kamran.
+Princess Soltanum was present at the Safavid court in Qazvin when an embassy from India visited, led by the deposed ruler Humayun, who had been ousted by the Afghan ruler Sher Shah Suri and betrayed by his brother Kamran Mirza.
 One of the members of the retinue was Bairam Khan, who may have had an affair with the celibate Mahinbanu Sultan.
 A 1544 painting by Mirza Ali named The Princely Lovers seems to depict an amorous relation between the two.
-The male in the painting has a slightly darker face, a convention used to depict people from India, and wears an Indian turban with a central bonnet (not the traditional Persian taj-i Haydari) and a yellow shawl.
+The male figure in the painting has a dark complexion, a convention used to depict people from India, with thick sideburns cut straight at the bottom in the Indian fashion, and wears an Indian turban with a central bonnet (rather than the traditional Persian Taj-e Haydari) along with a yellow shawl.
 He was himself a Shia, being of Qara Qoyunlu ancestry.

-At one point in the negotiations led by Bairam Beyg, Shah Tahmasp demanded that Bairam Beyg wear the Persian headdress, the taj-i Haydari as a sign of submission.
+At one point in the negotiations led by Bairam Beyg, Shah Tahmasp demanded that Bairam Beyg wear the Persian headdress, the taj-e Haydari as a sign of submission.
 Bairam Beyg refused, saying he needed the permission of his ruler.
 Shah Tahmasp, in anger, had several heretics executed as a veiled threat to Bairam Beyg.
 Humeyun later agreed to put on the Persian headdress, which he said he was accepting as "a crown of honor".
 But when Humayun refused to convert to Shiism, Shah Tahmasp ordered for Humayun and his retinue to be murdered.
 Mahinbanu Sultan famously intervened, in tears, imploring her brother Shah Tahmasp not to pursue the order.
 This lends further credence to a possible amorous relationship between Mahinbanu Sultan and Bairam Beyg.

-Humayun finally made an implicit acceptance of the Shia faith, Bairam Beyg was given the title of "Khan" by Shah Tahmasp, and was sent as an ambassador to Mirza Kamran in Kabul.
+Humayun finally made an implicit acceptance of the Shia faith, Bairam Beyg was given the title of "Khan" by Shah Tahmasp, and was sent as an ambassador to Kamran Mirza in Kabul.